kavia-common/nutrition-connect-platform-173001-173010/nutrition_frontend/SUPABASE_SETUP.md

 - REACT_APP_SUPABASE_URL=your_supabase_url
 - REACT_APP_SUPABASE_KEY=your_supabase_anon_or_service_key

-Note: For client-side usage, the anonymous (anon) public key is recommended.
-For Node seeding, you may use either:
-- SUPABASE_URL / SUPABASE_KEY, or
+Why REACT_APP_*?
+Create React App only exposes environment variables to the browser if they start with REACT_APP_.
+This is required for the frontend to initialize Supabase.

+Node seeding:
-- REACT_APP_SUPABASE_URL / REACT_APP_SUPABASE_KEY
+- Preferred: use REACT_APP_SUPABASE_URL / REACT_APP_SUPABASE_KEY (already in your .env).
+- Supported legacy: SUPABASE_URL / SUPABASE_KEY (the seed script will also look for these and fall back).

-The seeding script will read SUPABASE_URL/SUPABASE_KEY and fall back to REACT_APP_SUPABASE_URL/REACT_APP_SUPABASE_KEY.
+The seeding script first tries SUPABASE_URL/SUPABASE_KEY, and if not found, falls back to REACT_APP_SUPABASE_URL/REACT_APP_SUPABASE_KEY.

 ## Database Tables Expected